Shinora/Shinora.github.io/_posts/2020-11-16-First-Socket-Project.md

 layout: post
 ---

 This is the begining of a new project.
-Today is the day i got the idea : i want to use a socket connection to connect to a mobile game i play and collect some data that i could organise and analyse.
+Today is the day i got the idea of the project ill work on for the next few weeks : i want to use a socket connection to connect to a mobile game i play and collect some data that i could organise and analyse.
 Here are a few steps i think ill need: